lockwooda/Part3ChoicesDoc/README.md

-# Part3ChoicesDoc
+# University of Southampton - Part 3 Choices
-Document to help second-year students with their choices for third year
+Document to help second-year students with their choices for third year modules.